Meifeng1510/LuauDocs/LuauGarbageCollectorBasic.md

 Creating too many objects in Luau can lead to frequent garbage collection cycles, which may degrade performance.
 To minimize object creation:

-- **Reuse objects where possible:** Instead of creating new tables, consider clearing and reusing existing ones.
+- **Reuse objects where possible:** Instead of creating new tables or instances, consider clearing and reusing existing ones.
 - **Batch operations:** Group operations that require temporary objects to reduce the number of objects created.
 - **Avoid unnecessary allocations:** For example, use string concatenation sparingly and prefer table-based string building with `table.concat`.